 Yea, as we know, the world economy had other ideas.
 Come to find out, the Genting Group also had other plans for their Resorts World Las Vegas project.
 Not that anyone was in a hurry to complete the project.
 So for the next five years, there was work on the site, then there wasn’t, it changed weekly.
 Then this changed and then that changed.

 Now, in late 2020, it looks like it will be all thumbs up for a summer 2021 Grand Opening.
 Minus the Asian theme and minus the panda bear exhibit.
 Looking at it today, we see nothing that resembles the original drawings.
 In fact, the current design resembles a wannabe Wynn or Encore resort.
-The new look did not go unnoticed by their neighbor, Steve Wynn, and that caused a little legal issue since the designs of the Wynn and the Encore are trademarked.
+And that new look did not go unnoticed by their neighbor, Steve Wynn, and that caused a little legal issue since the designs of the Wynn and the Encore are trademarked.
 Steve Wynn and company went to court and settled out of court in 2019.

 The $4 billion, 3,500 room 57 story resort hotel will become the new standard that any future resort will be measured by and what the older ones will have to aspire to.
 This is like when the Mirage opened in 1989.
 It changed everything about the Las Vegas experience.
 The Mirage set the new standard for Las Vegas resorts.
 Now Resorts World will set the standard.

 What makes it so unique?
 The use of technology.
-Resorts World will be an ultra high tech Hilton Branded resort.
+Resorts World will be an ultra-high-tech Hilton Branded resort.
 Actually, it will be three Hilton brands, each with its very own entrance!

 Three Hiltons in One Property